How to Grow Brussel Sprouts

 Our spring and fall seasons are super short in Oklahoma so growing them in the fall into the winter is the best way to get a good harvest.
 When planting your brussels sprouts, plant the seedlings about 1 foot apart.
 They don’t take up a lot of room in the garden, but they do need room to develop.
 You could do 18 inches apart if you have more room.

 You know they sprouts are ready to harvest when they are about bouncy ball size.
-You can eat them larger, but they tend to open up and are more like loose greens.
+They are edible larger, but they tend to open up and are more like loose greens.
 You can eat the brussel sprouts smaller, but letting them grow gives you more yield.
 Any stage of brussel sprouts have been delicious to us.

 Once you harvest the stalk of the brussels sprouts, you can remove the leaves and you’ll be able to get to the little bundles of yumminess.